jschwarm/housing_price_multiple_regression/README.md

 # Results
 The final test statistics were an R-squared value of .761 and Root Mean Squared Error of 38815.45.
 These means the model explains 76.1% of the variability of the data and predicts housing prices on average within $38,815.45.

-An R-squared value of .761 is considered strong
+An R-squared value of .761 is considered moderately strong.